NikolaySuslov/luminary/README.md

 ### Source code

-The raw code is available at [LiveCoding.space GitHub repository](https://github.com/NikolaySuslov/livecodingspace) under the [branch **‘luminary’**](https://github.com/NikolaySuslov/livecodingspace/tree/luminary).
+The source code for Luminary is available at [LiveCoding.space GitHub repository](https://github.com/NikolaySuslov/livecodingspace) under the [**master** branch](https://github.com/NikolaySuslov/livecodingspace/tree/master).

 The [branch **‘luminary-partial’**](https://github.com/NikolaySuslov/livecodingspace/tree/luminary-partial) contains working prototype of partial Luminary, when one master-client is chosen for reflector logic, it uses **Gun.state()** for stamping messages, as it was done in the original reflector app, and then distribute as updates to other peers through Gun DB.